-Moon Living Abroad in Japan, Second Edition, by Ruthy Kanagy
+Moon Living Abroad in Japan, Third Edition, by Ruthy Kanagy

 Reviewed by Living Abroad Editor Volker Poelzl